 Reshaping a Website Through Navigation

-While we have rebuilt the CSI website from the ground up, one of the most impactful updates came from focusing on a single, often-overlooked piece: the navigation.
-It sounds simple, but improving how users move through the site fundamentally reshaped the entire experience.
-The results spoke for themselves.
+While we rebuilt the CSI website from the ground up, one of the most impactful changes came from focusing on a single, often-overlooked detail: the navigation.
+It sounds simple, but changing how people move through the site reshaped the entire experience.
+And the results backed it up.
 Navigation usage nearly doubled, and navigation-driven conversions increased by 177 percent.

 Our old navigation

 We started by digging into the data.
-Users who interacted with the navigation bounced at significantly lower rates and were far more likely to move through deeper journeys on the site.
-The problem was clear.
-Only 7.24 percent of users were engaging with the navigation, and of those users, just 0.67 percent were converting.
-If navigation was clearly a positive signal, the question became how to get more people to use it and how to make it work harder once they did.
+Users who interacted with the navigation bounced far less and were much more likely to move through deeper journeys on the site.
+That made the problem pretty clear.
+Only 7.24 percent of users were using the navigation at all, and just 0.67 percent of those users were converting.
+If navigation was clearly a positive signal, the real question became how to get more people to use it and how to make it actually work for them once they did.

-The challenge wasn’t just design.
-Over time, our navigation had become a reflection of internal requests rather than user needs.
-Product wanted certain solutions elevated.
+The challenge wasn’t just visual design.
+Over time, the navigation had slowly turned into a reflection of internal requests instead of user needs.
+Product wanted certain solutions more visible.
 Product marketing needed flexibility for launches.
-Communications had announcements to surface.
-Multiply that by years of growth, and you end up with a lot of pages competing for attention.
-Wrangling those needs while still creating a clear, intuitive experience is always difficult, but navigation can’t be built around internal org charts.
+Communications had announcements to highlight.
+Add years of growth to the mix, and suddenly you have a lot of pages competing for attention.
+Balancing those needs while still creating a clear, intuitive experience is always tough, but navigation can’t be built around internal structure.
 It has to make sense to the person on the other side of the screen.

 A Different Approach

-We had to account for how people actually use the site across devices, screen sizes, and input types.
+We also had to account for how people actually use the site across devices, screen sizes, and input types.
 The previous navigation leaned heavily on a mobile-first hamburger menu with sliding drawers and hover-based interactions.
-While visually interesting, it hid content, didn’t translate well across devices, and offered no direct path to convert within the navigation itself.
+While it looked interesting, it hid content, didn’t translate well across devices, and gave users no clear path to take action within the navigation itself.

-The new navigation shifted to a visible, always-on menu with clear, conversational labels, stronger hierarchy, and more intentional use of space.
-We added promoted content and a secondary sub-navigation for high-priority links, while also introducing conversion opportunities directly into the nav to reduce friction.
+The new navigation took a more straightforward approach.
+We moved to a visible, always-on menu with clear, conversational labels, stronger hierarchy, and more breathing room.
+We introduced promoted content and a secondary sub-navigation for high-priority links, and we built conversion opportunities directly into the navigation to reduce friction and guide next steps.

-After launch, navigation usage increased from 7.24 percent to 14.2 percent, and navigation user conversion jumped from 0.67 percent to 1.86 percent.
-It reinforced a simple truth: good design isn’t just about how something looks, but how it works and drives meaningful outcomes.
+After launch, navigation usage increased from 7.24 percent to 14.2 percent, and navigation user conversion climbed from 0.67 percent to 1.86 percent.
+It was a strong reminder that good design isn’t just about how something looks.
+It’s about how it works, how it guides behavior, and how it supports real outcomes.

 Our new navigation